newrelic/newrelic-prometheus-configurator/docs/MigrationGuide.md

 The target discovery configuration has improved with the introduction of the Jobs and can be easily configured as explained [here](./KuberntesTargetFilter.md).

 There are some default behaviors that differs on the solutions.
 By default POMI scrapes Pods and Services that has `prometheus.io/scrape=true` Label or Annotation.
 But `newrelic-prometheus` scrapes Pods and Endpoints from Services with `prometheus.io/scrape=true` Annotation.
+Also node metrics are not longer scraped by default.

 ## Metrics types